prashantvermaiiitb/simple-react-node-app/README.md

 19. PropsTypes having Default Props & Prop-validations
 20. Stateless components, Uncontrolled Components
 21. React Children API
+22. React memoization for caching the response or the component
-22. UnMounting the entire React APP after a timeout by using ReactDom.unmountComponentAtNode
+23. UnMounting the entire React APP after a timeout by using ReactDom.unmountComponentAtNode

 This repository will tell you to do the initial set-up for this.